kirandash/react/react-ecosystem/readme.md

     - It will clutter our folder structure.
     - If .css file is separate, then we will need additional classes to change css as per state.
 Ex: 'selected' or 'active' class needs to be added to the item in component if active style is needed.
 But with styled components, we don't need these additional classes.
 3. **Styled Component:** Allows us to define styles inside our JS files.
 Ex: Instead of using `<Item className={item.isSelected ? "selected" : "not-selected"}`, we can just use: `<Item selected={true}>`
+4. More Benefit: can pass props to them and thus can dynamically change styles

 ### 7.2 Creating a Styled Component
 1. Install: `npm install styled-components`